ctsuu/CarND-Path-Planning-Project/README.md

 Sensor fusion is the eyes of the self-driving car.
 It shows 12 cars in range and sameside of the highway.
 We are managed to get some useful informations from it, such as prediction of other cars, lane clearance( nearest front car, nearest rear car, front car speed), and feed in to decision making cost function.

 The prediction has two parts: One part is assume all cars run on constant velocity based on last observation.
-Another part is predictions are not start at time zero, we need to prodict all car's movements start at the end time in ego car's previous_path.
+Another part is predictions are not always start at time zero, once the ego car is moving, we need to prodict all car's movements start at the end time in ego car's previous_path.
 ```
     int path_size = previous_path_x.size();